History of Sapulpa

 Native American History

 The Euchee Mission Boarding School began in 1891.
 It expanded in 1894, and became a large campus-like facility.
 The school was about 40 acres.
 It stood what was then considered “1 mile east of town.”
 The boarding school closed in 1947 when the city purchased the lot.
 It’s now the Sapulpa High School, Jr. High, the then Woodlawn Elementary, now Holmes Park Elementary, and a football field.
 Residential areas surround these now city school facilities.
 Today, there is a small Yuchi facility just outside of Sapulpa, teaching the Yuchi languages and culture.
-The Yuchi language is different than any other Indigenous language.
+The Yuchi language is different from any other Indigenous language.
 In 1997, it was estimated only 300 Yuchis existed.
 By 2000, it was estimated only 15 spoke the Yuchi language fluently.
 In 2011, only five.

 Railroad & Oil